 When the environmental impact is global rather than local, as with greenhouse gases and their apparent impact on climate change, international environmental agreements may be required (see Cline 2004; Yohe et al. 2009; de Melo and Mathys 2012).
 When developing countries are not party to such agreements, however, it is difficult to prevent 'leakage' through a re-location of carbon-intensive activities to those non-signatories.
 An alternative or supplementary approach that is likely to achieve at least some emission reductions, and at the same time generate national and global economic benefits rather than costs, involves lowering coal subsidies and trade barriers.
 Past policies encouraged excessive production of coal in a number of industrial countries and excessive coal and petroleum product consumption in numerous developing countries including transition economies.
-Phasing out those distortionary policies has both improved the economy and lowered greenhouse gas emissions globally - a 'no regrets' outcome or win-win Pareto improvement for the economy and the environment (Anderson and McKibbin 2000).
-Additional opportunities for reducing greenhouse gases through cutting energy subsidies are pointed to in the UNEP study by von Moltke, McKee and Morgan (2004).
+Phasing out those distortionary policies has both improved the economy and lowered greenhouse gas emissions globally, which is a 'no regrets' outcome or win-win Pareto improvement for the economy and the environment (Anderson and McKibbin 2000).